 What exactly is it about the Romanian town Sinaia, a clean-aired mountain jewel, that makes it seem so enchanting?
 My first visit was with my ex, Jeremy around one year ago, and although we were charmed by its small-town ski-resort looks and its pretty castles with fairy-tale turrets, I thought then that there wasn’t much to keep a city-dwelling culture-seeker entertained.
 My second visit with Ayesha and Hannah, saw us tramping the same road routes in light rain on a whistle-stop day out from Bucharest.
 We observed the church-goers carrying wreaths of twigs for a festival at the white stone monastery and imagined the lives of the monks and nuns we saw entering small wooden doors.
 We enjoyed our tour of Peles Castle, but I remember little about it, except that we had to queue, it was busy and that we had to wear plastic bags on our feet.

 Sinaia sits at the base of the Bucegi mountains, and it looks picturesque from any spot.
 I already know that the weak sunshine of early Spring, will make a walk around the slightly rambling estate of Peles Castle almost magical.
 I understand now that the true purpose of the town of Sinaia must be for facilitating new romance.
 For that reason, I decided it would be an ideal location for a short break with my new squeeze, Nick.
-Any negative thoughts about having experienced some of the attractions of Sinaia already, are eclipsed by my excitement about sharing them, this time with him.
+Any negative thoughts about having experienced some of the attractions of Sinaia already are eclipsed by my excitement about sharing them, this time with him.

 Sinaia is also a small ski-resort with impressive ski runs, but we are not enticed by the lure of winter sports; we just want to breathe the clean air, walk leisurely around the mountain roads and discover nice places to drink tea and hold hands.

-A huge poster of the late King Mihail, greets you as you exit the the train station.
+A huge poster of the late King Mihail, greets you as you exit the train station.
 It reminds me of how much Romanian people admire their royals.
 It looks as if it was taken in the 1940s.
-I fantasize that we are on a literary retreat, thinking of Mihail Sebastian, the Romanian Jewish playwright and writer, who regularly travelled here, to work on his novels and plays.
+I fantasize that we are on a literary retreat, thinking of Mihail Sebastian, the Romanian Jewish playwright, and writer, who regularly traveled here, to work on his novels and plays.
 His book Journal is a fascinating and disturbing diary he kept between the years of 1933 and 1945.
 I was told by the friendly bookseller who recommended I buy the book, that he managed to survive the persecution of the Iron Guards and the second world war, only to meet an untimely demise when he was hit by a truck in a road accident in 1945.

 The place we have chosen to stay is a small hotel, Villa Retzeat, which can be reached by walking up a mountain road towards forests and mountains for ten minutes.
 It is a place of stained glass windows, faded art-deco glamour and dark wooden ceilings and walls.
 In the UK this would be a costly boutique experience, but here it is a stately home masquerading as a budget hotel.
 I imagine myself in a sleek dinner gown, rather than jeans as I walk down the winding staircase.
 It is noticeably quiet; the hotel seems to have absorbed the sentient, stillness of the mountains.
 The hotel is the perfect setting for my fantasy of being on a literary writer’s retreat, or equally my first romantic weekend with my new squeeze.

 We see a couple of stray cats at the entrance of the large wooden door, and Nick strokes one of them before we enter.
 The friendly manager of the hotel welcomes us and asks us what we are doing in Romania.
 Nick engages in a brief cat-based conversation with our host.
 I can hear some high pitched wailing which I assume to be our host’s child.
-She says that the she is sick and she will take her to the vet’s tomorrow.
+She says that she is sick and she will take her to the vet’s tomorrow.
 I assume it is a mistranslation.
 There is some more cat talk, I move to admire a vase of dried physalis in the reception room.

 The next morning we walk for thirty minutes until we reach the gondola which takes you right up into the Bucegi Mountains.
 It is possible to take further trips across the mountain range, but we decide to take just two legs of the journey.
-The first stop takes us up to 1,400 metres above sea-level and then second, up to 2000 metres and a panoramic view from the top of the world.
-At this point, I realise that Sinaia is not only a place of clean air and fairy-tale turrets, but also a location of astounding natural beauty, and I am smitten.
+The first stop takes us up to 1,400 meters above sea-level and then second, up to 2000 meters and a panoramic view from the top of the world.
+At this point, I realize that Sinaia is not only a place of clean air and fairy-tale turrets, but also a location of astounding natural beauty, and I am smitten.

 The Gondola is a very modern, cable-car which is busy with skiers, snow boarders and hikers.
 At times the journey is nerve-wracking as it makes near vertical ascents, but the views above the forests and up into the mountains are beautiful and awe-inspiring.
 We meet a German skier in our cable car who lives in Brasov.
 He tells us that the ski routes at Sinaia are quite challenging and probably the best in Romania.
 He rebuffs Nick’s suggestion that snow boarding is anything like skate-boarding.
 He suggests we try skiing sometime.